 The more astute of you will have already noticed our very own BuzzWeb website is a .biz.
 So really, you already know on which side of the debate where we stand.

 Before we get started digging into the whys and wherefores of TLDs, We better figure out the terminology of it all.
 A top-level domain or TLD is the final part of your domain name.
 These are also known as domain extensions or domain endings.

-The most common form of the TLD is .com., But there are lots of other popular TLDs which include .gov, .net, .and .edu.
+The most common form of the TLD is .com.
+But there are lots of other popular TLDs which include .gov, .net, .and .edu.
 Which are normally reserved for specific types of websites.
 There are also country-code top-level domains (ccTLDs) like .ca (Canada), .uk (United Kingdom), and .in (India).
-Currently, as Per ICANN, there are approx 1,532 TLDs for businesses to choose from.
+Currently, as Per the Internet Corporation for Assigned Names and Numbers (ICANN), there are approx 1,532 TLDs for businesses to choose from.

-Of course, none of that actually answers the question of should you choose a dot com over say a dot.Works.
+Of course, none of that actually answers the question of should you choose a dot com over say a .works?

 Is a dot.com better for SEO?

 Ok, as an SEO, let me tell you I actually don’t really think it matters at all.
-As long as your keyword is in the URL, it’s short, and it’s friendly to search engines, that’s all that matters for that, in my opinion.
+As long as your keyword is in the URL, the domain it’s short, and it’s friendly to search engines.
+That’s all that matters in my opinion.
 When people search they use a keyword and not a TLD.
-And ultimately, google doesn’t care either.
+And google doesn’t care either.
 They recently stated as much.

 “Using a new domain ending will not hurt your search presence” – a direct quote from Google’s own guide on this very matter Traditional vs. New Domain Endings.
 Google has lots to look at on your website in deciding to Rank it or not, your TLD is the last thing on its mind.